tomaslibal/wswtm/README.md

 ## Project structure

-This is a python 2.7 project with external dependencies.
+This is a Python 2.7 project with external dependencies.
+The program is essentially an infrastructure for feeding labelled pixel data to a Keras model, training the model, saving the trained model into `json` and `hdf5` output, loading a trained Keras model, and evaluating new data using the loaded model.